 to our feet and eternity to our arms.

-(Quotations are from Bhagavad-Gita As It Is, by His Divine Grace A.C.
+(Quotations are from the Bhagavad-Gita As It Is, by His Divine Grace A.C.
 Bhaktivedanta Swami Prabhupada.
 Krishna is also spelled Krsna).

 The Pandavas, having lost their wife, Draupadi, and their kingdom in a “rigged” gambling match with Duryodhana (the eldest son of Dhrtarastra), were forced into “thirteen years of exile.”
 Upon their return from exile, the Pandavas request for the return of their kingdom, or even a portion, was met with rejection from Duryodhana.
 War was inevitable.

-Krishna gave the two parties the choice of either having him-self as “advisor and helper,” and to the other side the use of his “army.”
-Duryodhana chose Krishna’s army, and the Pandavas, Krishna.
+Krishna gave the two parties the choice of either having himself as “advisor and helper” to one party, and to the other side the use of his “army.”
+Duryodhana chose Krishna’s army.
+The Pandavas choose Krishna.
 Krishna became Arjuna’s charioteer.

-The resulting report of what they did is what is told in the Bhagavad-Gita.
-But this Bhagavad-Gita, which is said to be a dialogue between Krsna and Arjuna, is not narrated by Arjuna, but by Sanjaya, to Dhrtarastra–(Gita 11:9; 18:74-75).
+The resulting report of what they did is what is told in the Bhagavad Gita.
+But this Bhagavad Gita, which is said to be a dialogue between Krsna and Arjuna, is not narrated by Arjuna, but by Sanjaya, to Dhrtarastra–(Gita 11:9; 18:74-75).

 In this dialogue, Arjuna is said to have seen Krsna in a vision: “But you cannot see Me with your present eyes.
 Therefore I give you divine eyes”–(Gita 11:8-11).
-Yet Sanjaya, who was not present, “by the grace of Vyasa, could see whatever happened,” says Swami Prabhupada–(Comm. to 11:12).
+Yet Sanjaya, who was not present, “by the grace of Vyasa, could see whatever happened,” says Swami Prabhupada.
+(Comm. to 11:12).

 It is not reasonable that others could see the vision when Arjuna himself required “divine eyes.”
 It is not reasonable that one person could show the “vision” of another to a next person–a vision that requires “divine eyes.”
 Vyasa would have had to give “divine eyes” to Sanjaya.

 In Gita 18:77 Sanjaya claims to have seen the “form of Lord Krsna.”
 To which Swami Prabhupada says, “It appears that Sanjaya also, by the grace of Vyasa, could see the universal form Krsna exhibited to Arjuna….It was exhibited to Arjuna only, yet some great devotees could also see the universal form of Krsna when it was shown to Arjuna, and Vyasa was one of them.”

 It is not reasonable that someone else could see Krsna’s form when it was “exhibited to Arjuna only;” and when Arjuna required “divine eyes” to see it.
-Even if Vyasa was at the battlefield, he could not see this vision, when this vision required “divine eyes” to be seen.
+Even if Vyasa was at the battle-field, he could not see this vision, when this vision required “divine eyes” to be seen.

 In this same explanation, Swami Prabhupada says that Vyasa “is one of the great devotees of the Lord, and he is considered to be a powerful incarnation of Krsna.”